bigelowd-erau/ConwayGOL3D/README.md

 # ConwayGOL3D
- A 3D implementation of Conway's Game of Life
+ 3D version of conway's game of life in unity